 How to Shoot Abstracts

 Abstracts are about our creativity and not about the object.
 The simple shot above, with its rich emotional orange, is a glass of water coloured with red dye and slightly backlit with a desk lamp.
 Many abstracts are created using the simplest things – often they are found around the home.
 Abstract photography is all about simplicity.
 Getting down to the basics is often the best route to a good abstract.

 To help you shoot a few abstracts I have put a list of things you can try below.
 Try one, or a few at a time.
 Compare them to some of the examples in the links below the list.
 Reduce or remove clutter.
 Keep your shot as simple as possible.
-Have fun.

 - Look for patterns – especially very close up.